 - Add sliced cherry tomatoes and red onions

-Wine to Pair with the Shrimp Caesar Salad
+Wine to Pair

 Dry white wines always pair well with shrimp and especially the lightness of the caesar salad.
 My favorite white wines to pair with this salad are the dry and crisp Sauvignon Blanc or Chardonnay.
 You will be very pleased with either one you choose.